-Motorcyclists who are injured by negligent drivers have the right to pursue compensation for injuries and damages from the at-fault parties.
-Unfortunately, it is all too common for drivers to leave the scene of a motorcycle accident out of fear, cowardice or panic.
-It is not only inhumane and irresponsible to leave the scene of an injury crash, but it is also illegal in California.
+It is all too common for drivers to leave the scene of a motorcycle accident out of fear.
+It is not only inhumane and irresponsible to leave the scene of a personal injury incident, but it is also illegal in California.

 Westminster Motorcycle Accident Statistics

 According to California Highway Patrol’s Statewide Integrated Traffic Records System (SWITRS), in one year, one fatality and 21 injuries were reported in the city of Westminster as a result of motorcycle accidents.
 In Orange County, 17 people were killed, and 735 were injured in motorcycle crashes that year.